ryanseddon/redux-debounced/README.md

 This works in conjunction with the custom `key` metadata.
 This can be useful if one action may need to cancel another debounced action (e.g., a debounced API call that does not need to run if another action comes in).

+*Important* - A cancel action will terminate in the middleware without propagating further.
+It will not show up DevTools or cause other side effects.
+So you cannot "piggyback" a cancel on another call at this time.

 ## License